-(Greek words can be viewed with symbol font) If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click here)
+(Greek words can be viewed with symbol font) (If you would like to download the PowerPoint presentation for this sermon, Click Here – 24 Conquest – Joshua) (If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click here)

 Pastor Scott L. Harris

 November 18, 2007

 In Genesis 15 when God ratified His covenant with Abraham concerning his future and the lands that would be given to him, the Lord also informed Abraham “Know for certain that your descendants will be strangers in a land that is not theirs, where they will be enslaved and oppressed four hundred years.
 14 “But I will also judge the nation whom they will serve; and afterward they will come out with many possessions.
 15 “And as for you, you shall go to your fathers in peace; you shall be buried at a good old age.
 16 “Then in the fourth generation they shall return here, for the iniquity of the Amorite is not yet complete.”
 (See: Abram, the Friend of God – Genesis 12-15 8/12/07)